 - Look in /var/log/messages for any suspicious errors or warnings.
 For example, if your application tries to pull in a library that it cannot find, a message should appear here.
-Only the root user can view this file. - Be sure that you did not misspell the name of your application. - To find rld/dynamic link errors, try to run your program without mpirun.
-You will get the "mpirun must be used to launch all MPI applications" message, along with any rld link errors that might not be displayed when the program is started with mpirun. - As a last resort, setting the environment variable LD_DEBUG to all will display a set of messages for each symbol that rld resolves.
+Only the root user can view this file. - Be sure that you did not misspell the name of your application.

+- To find dynamic link errors, try to run your program without mpirun.
+You will get the "mpirun must be used to launch all MPI applications" message, along with any dynamic link errors that might not be displayed when the program is started with mpirun. - As a last resort, setting the environment variable LD_DEBUG to all will display a set of messages for each symbol that rld resolves.
 This produces a lot of output, but should help you find the cause of the link arror. - Be sure that you are setting your remote directory properly.
 By default, mpirun attempts to place your processes on all machines into the directory that has the same name as \$PWD.
 This should be the common case, but sometimes different functionality is required.
 For more information, see the section on \$MPI_DIR and/or the -dir option in the mpirun man page. - If you are using a relative pathname for your application, be sure that it appears in \$PATH.
-In particular, mpirun will not look in '.' for your application unless '.' appears in \$PATH. - Run /usr/etc/ascheck to verify that your array is configured correctly. - Be sure that you can execute rsh (or arshell) to all of the hosts that you are trying to use without entering a password.
-This means that either /etc/hosts.equiv or ~/.rhosts must be modified to include the names of every host in the MPI job.
-Note that using the -np syntax (i.e. no hostnames) is equivalent to typing localhost, so a localhost entry will also be needed in one of the above two files. - Use the -verbose option to verify that you are running the version of MPI that you think you are running. - Be very careful when setting MPI environment variables from within your .cshrc or .login files, because these will override any settings that you might later set from within your shell (due to the fact that MPI creates the equivalent of a fresh login session for every job).
-The safe way to set things up is to test for the existence of \$MPI_ENVIRONMENT in your scripts and set the other MPI environment variables only if it is undefined.

-- If you are running under a Kerberos environment, you may experience unpredictable results because currently, mpirun is unable to pass tokens.
+In particular, mpirun will not look in '.' for your application unless '.' appears in \$PATH. - Run /usr/sbin/ascheck to verify that your array is configured correctly. - Use the mpirun -verbose option to verify that you are running the version of MPI that you think you are running. - Be very careful when setting MPI environment variables from within your .cshrc or .login files, because these will override any settings that you might later set from within your shell (due to the fact that MPI creates the equivalent of a fresh login session for every job).
+The safe way to set things up is to test for the existence of \$MPI_ENVIRONMENT in your scripts and set the other MPI environment variables only if it is undefined. - If you are running under a Kerberos environment, you may experience unpredictable results because currently, mpirun is unable to pass tokens.
 For example, in some cases, if you use telnet to connect to a host and then try to run mpirun on that host, it fails.
 But if you instead use rsh to connect to the host, mpirun succeeds.
 (This might be because telnet is kerberized but rsh is not.)
 At any rate, if you are running under such conditions, you will definitely want to talk to the local administrators about the proper way to launch MPI jobs. - Look in /tmp/.arraysvcs on all machines you are using.
 In some cases, you might find an errlog file that may be helpful.